larq/compute-engine/docs/index.md

 | TODO          | TODO      | TODO        | TODO                |

-The following table presents **multi-threaded** performance of Larq Compute Engine on pixel phone and Raspberry Pi 4 board:
+The following table presents **multi-threaded** performance of Larq Compute Engine on a Pixel 1 phone and a Raspberry Pi 4 board:

 | Model              | Accuracy  | Pixel, ms   | RPi 4 (BCM2711), ms |
 | ------------------ | :-------: | :---------: | :----------:        |